vasa-chi/purescript-book/2 - Getting Started.md

 ## All Together Now ...

-Let's put these steps together and build a phone-book library which we can use from `psci` or Javascript to manage a list of phone contacts.
+Let's put these steps together and build a phone-book application to manage a list of phone contacts.
 This code will introduce some new ideas from the syntax of PureScript.

+The front-end of our application will be the interactive mode `psci`, but it would be possible to build on this code to write a front-end in Javascript.

 Create a new file `src/Data/PhoneBook.purs`.
 It should start with its module name and any imports, as before: